YuKitsune/plz/docs/docs/configuration.md

 ```

 When the `platform` (or `platforms`) field is specified, then the command will only be available on the specified platforms.
-If the current platform is not one of the specified platforms, then Dingus will ignore the command.
+If the current platform is not one of the specified platforms, then plz will ignore the command.

 :::note
-By default, Dingus will use the key to determine the command name.
+By default, plz will use the key to determine the command name.
 Each key in the `commands` map must be unique.
 If you want your command to have the same name across different platforms, use the `name` field to provide an alternative name.
 :::